Looney Tunes Hotel

 Also wandering about the floors is Yosemite Sam.
 Unlike the cartoons Sam doesn't pull out his six-shooters and start blasting at Bugs, instead Yosemite Sam rolls bombs along the floor which will knock bugs down if they hit him.
 Bugs can avoid bombs by hiding in doorways or by switching floors via the arrows (He's a freakin' rabbit!
 Why can't he jump?).
 Sam will also knock down Bugs if he catches him, so avoid getting to close!
 If Bugs has the carrot (found behind some doors) he can safely touch Sam and Elmer and rack up big points.
 Of course Sam and Elmer aren't stupid (ok so they are), and will run away from Bugs while he's eating a carrot.

 The third member of our enemy trio is Taz (the Devil).
 Starting on level three Taz will hide behind closed doors just waiting to pounce on an unsuspecting Bugs.
-Try not to open doors unless you're in desperate need of a carrot (even then think twice).
+Not only that, but he'll also open all the doors he passes as he goes (no 1,000 point penalty though), so try not to open doors unless you're in desperate need of a carrot (even then think twice).
 Other than the carrot, Bugs has no real weapons to use against Sam, Elmer, and Taz.
 However if you're talented you can have Bugs pick up the bombs (using the bottom fire button) he finds behind doors and leave them in front of Sam and Elmer (Taz zips away too quickly).
 If they blow up while they're near it will stun them for a few moments, however timing the bombs just right is near impossible so it's recommended that you simply avoid them.
 Elmer can blow himself up by opening a door with a bomb behind it (serves him right for sticking his nose where it doesn't belong).
 Bugs can use this to his advantage by sabotaging doors with the bombs he finds (he's a wascally rabbit).

 To move from floor to floor bugs has to enter one of the doors with the large up or down arrows.
 These arrows act like elevators, taking Bugs in the appropriate direction.
 However when Bugs moves to the new floor he'll automatically open up any door he lands on, therefore it's best to start from either the top or bottom of the screen and work your way from there.
 Elmer and Sam can't use the arrows, but they seem to be able to move from floor to floor by simply walking off the screen.
 As the levels increase the difficulty climbs dramatically.
 Elmer begins to sprint rather than walk across the floors, and Sam rolls bombs at ungodly speeds.
 Also the higher the difficulty level, the more doors that start open at the beginning of the board (and the higher the likelihood that Taz is hiding behind one of them).